Ait Kamara

-Ait Kamara is a village located 18 km south of the city of Al Hoceima, in the Aït Waryaghar's tribe, in the Rif region of Morocco.
+Ait Kamara is a village located 18 km south of the city of Al Hoceima, in the Ait Waryaghar's tribe, in the Rif region of Morocco.
 It was affected by the 2004 Al Hoceima earthquake.
-National Route 16 connects it to Tetouan in the west.
+National Route 16 connects the village to Tetouan in the west.
 There is a nearby commercial airport that has been used as a military airport for some time.

-Large part of its inhabitants emigrated to Europe during the 80's.
-40% of them emigrated to France and mainly in the city of La Rochelle, 35% emigrated to the Netherlands, 20% emigrated to Belgium and Spain, and 5% in Norway, Sweden and the United States of America.
+Many of the village inhabitants havemigrated to Europe in the 1980s.

-A new football stadium is being built along with the progression of the new economic zone.
+A new football stadium is being built as is a new economic zone.